awbennett/academic-website/content/publication/bennett-2021-off/index.md

     of reward functions.
 We establish theoretical guarantees of consistency and benchmark our method empirically.'''
 featured: false
-publication: '*International Conference on Artificial Intelligence and Statistics*'
+publication: '*International Conference on Artificial Intelligence and Statistics (AISTATS)*'
 url_pdf: http://proceedings.mlr.press/v130/bennett21a/bennett21a.pdf

 ---